ropensci/jstor/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is a fix addressing changes in readr (v2.0.0).
+Changes in readr where the reason for the check errors that lead to the removal of `jstor` from CRAN.
+As the tests and checks noted above indicate, all errors have been resolved.

-The notes regarding the links are spurious (jstor.org blocking access), as in previous submissions.
+* The notes regarding the links are spurious (jstor.org blocking access), as in previous submissions.
 All other links mentioned in the notes have been updated ( changing http --> https, adding trailing slashes or following moved content).

+* Changed all occurences of `T` or `F` to `TRUE` and `FALSE`, as requested.

+* Removed file LICENSE and mention of it from DESCRIPTION, as requested.